 Most marketing content aims higher in the “sales funnel:” the start of the “buyer’s journey.”
 But as the prospective buyer (a “lead”) moves through the decision process and starts interacting with sales (a “prospect”), use of established marketing content falls off sharply.
 This is where the “handoff” from marketing to sales occurs.
 Marketing doesn’t deal in “prospects,” it deals in “leads.”

 To be sure, off the shelf content helps initial interactions.
 Long-lived content like thought leadership, case studies, and white papers are critical.
 Easily finding the right (and up to date) brochure without hours of searching is important.
 All too often the sales professional or consultant makes do with what is at hand as time is of the essence.
-This results in the use of outdated material.
+This results in the use of outdated or even inaccurate material.
 This is suboptimal when looking to capture the attention of a prospect vetting different providers.

 Agile Content Marketing